The easiest way to extend functionality of Angry IP Scanner is to write a plugin.

-- ext - for external libraries.
+- ext - for external tools.
 The contents of each library’s directory will depend on the original structure of that library, however, not all the original files may be included.

-- resources - textual and graphical resources to be packaged with the program.
+- resources - textual and graphical resources to be packaged with the program, including translations.

 Angry IP Scanner source code is in the net.azib.ipscan Java package.

 - net.azib.ipscan.config - classes, related to configuration

 - net.azib.ipscan.feeders - all feeder implementations